 A particularly striking example of New Deal support for a rethinking of American society and history were the FWP chronicles of the experience of African Americans.
 FWP writers transcribed hundreds of first-person accounts of former slaves for the WPA Slave Narratives, an unparalleled resource for historians and citizens alike.
 Meanwhile, Alan Lomax was paid to travel the South recording the songs of early bluesmen, creating a magnificent repository of American folk music.
 FSA photographers like Walker Evans compiled a superb visual account of popular life and suffering, of all races.
 FWP writers produced such classics as Walker Evans and James Agee’s Let Us Now Praise Famous Men and Richard Wright’s scathing account of life under Jim Crow and text to the FSA’s photo collection, Twelve Million Black Voices: A Folk History of the Negro in the United States.

 What lessons can we learn from an era when patriotism entailed social justice?
 When memorialization sought to learn from the past and not just valorize it?
 When Americans came together to make their country better and to celebrate each other?
 How did people live inclusion?
-We’ve just added a new feature to our site.
-Entitled, “Working Together,” it creates a photographic archive of New Deal interaction and integration, based on the research of Mid-Atlantic Regional Director Brent McKee.
+There is a small chorus of scholars and archivists exploring New Deal-sponsored integration, such as Lewis University’s photographic collection of integrated CCC projects in Illinois.
+For our part, “Working Together” creates a photographic archive of New Deal interaction and integration based on the research of Mid-Atlantic Regional Director Brent McKee.
 Note how many images there are in this collection of children.
 Indeed, one of the most heartening aspects of this archive is the promise it invests in new generations.